TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphSystemAssociationsPost"></a>
 # **graphSystemAssociationsPost**
-> graphSystemAssociationsPost(systemId, contentType, accept, body, date, authorization)
+> graphSystemAssociationsPost(systemId, contentType, accept, body, date, authorization, xOrgId)

 Manage associations of a System